 print(row)

 Cons: Misses borderless tables.
 Struggles with complex layouts.
-PyMuPQ 1.27+ has regressions in find_tables() that produce near-empty results on some documents.
+PyMuPDF 1.27+ has regressions in find_tables() that produce near-empty results on some documents — pin a known-good version if you rely on it directly.

 Method 3: Docling